 How you can meet your officer duty

-- Make sure your business is properly resourced to manage WHS risks, and check that the resources are being used.
+ensure your business is properly resourced to manage WHS risks and check the resources are being used

-- Make sure your business has reporting processes for incidents, hazards and other WHS issues, and check that these processes are being followed.
+ensure your business has reporting processes for incidents, hazards and other WHS issues, and check that these processes are being followed

 These videos will help you meet your duties:

 If you don’t meet your duties

 If you don’t meet your duty as an officer, you could be prosecuted.

 This can happen even if an incident didn’t happen at your workplace or your business isn’t liable.